-Same as the TAG West, they have access to world-class training facilities including advanced outdoor close-quarters battle ranges, MOUT villages, urban CT complexes, full-size aircraft mock-ups, and sniper ranges.
-Their training center and headquarters are based in Sydney.
+TAG East operates on rotation, with one company serving the role for a pre-determined period.
+Like TAG West, the organization benefits from world-class training facilities, including advanced close-quarters battle ranges, MOUT villages, urban CT complexes, full-size aircraft mock-ups, and sniper ranges.
+Its headquarters and training center are based in Sydney.

 - 1982 Brisbane Commonwealth Games

-- 2000 Sydney Olympics Security: Joint Task Force Gold
+- 2000 Sydney Olympics (Joint Task Force Gold)

-- 2003 Rugby World Cup: Operation Scrummage
+- 2003 Rugby World Cup (Operation Scrummage)

-- 2006 Melbourne Commonwealth Games: Operation Acolyte
+- 2006 Melbourne Commonwealth Games (Operation Acolyte)

-- 2007 Sydney APEC Conference: Operation Deluge
+- 2007 Sydney APEC Conference (Operation Deluge)

-- 2008 World Youth Day Sydney and visit of Pope Benedict XVI: Operation Testament
+- 2008 World Youth Day Sydney and visit of Pope Benedict XVI (Operation Testament)

 - 2014 G-20 Brisbane summit